Your Guide to Automation Installation: From Smart Homes to Smarter Business

 1. DIY vs. Professional Installation

-• Zigbee and Z-Wave: These are low-power mesh networking protocols specifically designed for smart home devices.
-[8, 12] They create a dedicated network separate from your Wi-Fi, reducing congestion and improving reliability.
-They are excellent choices for devices like sensors, smart locks, and lighting controls.
+• Zigbee and Z-Wave: These are my go-tos for most smart home devices.
+They create their own low-power mesh network, separate from your Wi-Fi, which makes them super reliable for things like sensors, locks, and lights.

 3. Centralized vs. Decentralized Systems